RobotLocomotion/drake/examples/multibody/cassie_benchmark/README.md

     $ examples/multibody/cassie_benchmark/conduct_experiment [DIRECTORY]

+The conduct_experiment script will attempt to reduce result variance by controlling cpu throttling and by setting a cpu affinity mask.

 It is still up to the user to make sure the machine is appropriate (not a virtual machine, for example), and relatively unloaded.
 Close as many running programs as is practical.